 Spend Your Summer in Beautiful Edinburgh, Scotland

-Arthurs Seat, a dormant volcano that dominates Hollyrood Park is just a short walk from the downtown, and it, along with the iconic Edinburgh Castle, flank this great, ancient city.
-The Edinburgh Bay represents the third flank and in between there is so much to do!
-Walking, of course, so many options for walkers and hikers in and around Edinburgh and The Lothians.
-And each walk seems to have hidden monuments or 15th century chapels or striking woodlands, and always, always the incredible views.
+Arthurs Seat, a dormant volcano that dominates Hollyrood Park is just a short walk from the city center, and it, along with the iconic Edinburgh Castle, flank this great, ancient city.
+The Edinburgh Bay represents the third flank and in between, there is so much to do!
+Walking, of course, so many options for walkers and hikers in and around Edinburgh and each walk seems to have hidden monuments or 15th century chapels or striking woodlands, and always, always the incredible views.

 Hear What Our Scotland Candidates Are Saying

 This trip was very worth it and it really enjoyed all the fun experiences all over Scotland!
 We were able to explore the area and loved the dynamics of the area.
 The Riding was also really fun, although we weren’t able to do as much as I would have liked I do feel like I was able to advance in my understandings of riding and of the information in the classes too.
 I loved the horses and the instructor’s and would do it again if I could.
 I love Scotland and am totally coming back

 I loved that this program offered opportunities to not only learn new subjects but to also experience a different culture.
 All of the tutors here were informative, fun, and helpful.
 I loved being able to ride in addition to our scheduled class time.
 I also loved the planned outings that our program offered.
 I thought that the locations they took us to were fun and not something that we would otherwise be able to see very easily on our own.
 The horses were fabulous and taught me a lot about my riding.
 The instructors of the lessons were funny and helpful.
 I loved the riding lessons.

 Things here in Scotland are going really well.
 The Scots are just so incredibly nice and helpful.
 I have never met such a friendly group of people.
 I am really enjoying seeing different species of plants and animals that we do not have in the States.